curl/curl/docs/libcurl/opts/CURLOPT_XOAUTH2_BEARER.md

 OAuth 2.0 Bearer Access Token for use with HTTP, IMAP, LDAP, POP3 and SMTP servers that support the OAuth 2.0 Authorization Framework.

-Note: For IMAP, LDAP, POP3 and SMTP, the user name used to generate the Bearer Token should be supplied via the CURLOPT_USERNAME(3) option.
+Note: For IMAP, LDAP, POP3 and SMTP, the username used to generate the Bearer Token should be supplied via the CURLOPT_USERNAME(3) option.

 The application does not have to keep the string around after setting this option.